Millions of people practice Qigong (pronounced “chee-Gong”) every day.

 Gong is work.
 It’s the practice of moving Qi.
 It’s what we do to transform, cultivate, and refine the Qi energy.
 It’s what we do to learn to control and then direct our Qi.

 Therefore, Qigong is the work of moving Qi around within your body with the goal of getting or staying energetically balanced.
 When qi flows smoothly in the body, you feel great.
 Life’s good.
 When qi doesn’t flow so smoothly, you don’t feel so great.
-In fact, when qi flow is blocked, your physical, emotional, mental, and/or spiritual health is compromised.
+In fact, when qi flow is blocked, your physical, emotional, mental, and/or spiritual well-being may be compromised.

 Daily practice is simple.
 It’s also deeply relaxing.
 When you practice a Qigong exercise or healing technique, the slower you practice the movements, the better.
 Slow, repetitive movements warm muscles, tendons, and ligaments.
-The movements also work to tone internal organs, strengthen connective tissue, and promote circulation of body fluids like blood, synovial and lymph.
 Qigong exercises are not about sprinting to the finish line.
 Qigong exercises are about developing self-awareness.
 Qigong exercises help you to answer the question, ”What’s going on inside me, right now?”

 What Health Challenges can doing Qigong exercises assist you with?

-Here are just a small sampling of health issues that Qigong exercises may address:
+Here are just a small sampling of concerns that research has shown that Qigong exercises may address: